Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Injecting Action Filters ###

-In the previous Hands-On lab about Custom Action Filters you have worked with filters customization and injection.
+In the previous Hands-On lab **Custom Action Filters** you have worked with filters customization and injection.
 In this exercise, you will learn how to inject filters with Dependency Injection by using the Unity Application Block container.
 To do that, you will add to the Music Store solution a custom action filter that will trace the activity of the site.

 <a name="Ex3Task1" />
 #### Task 1 - Including the Tracking Filter in the Solution ####